 Computational literature-based natural product drug discovery

-We propose to devise an automated LBD system for natural product drugs, using Semantic Web technologies.
-Our system can be used not only for new discoveries, but also to query and explore present knowledge.
-Further, it reduces discovery costs by saving time in evaluating literature for drug development, but is also relevant to safety and pharmacovigilance aspects.
+The goal of the project is to devise an automated LBD system for natural product drugs.
+The system can be used not only for new discoveries, but also to query and explore present knowledge.
+Further, it reduces discovery costs by saving time in evaluating literature for drug development and is also relevant to drug safety aspects.

 The project is an interdisciplinary collaboration between natural products research (Andreas Lardos, Evelyn Wolfram, ICBT) and computational science (Maria Anisimova, Manuel Gil, IAS).
 In addition, a PhD student and Master students from the Applied Computational Life Sciences specialisation at ZHAW will contribute to the project.